magalhas/httpd-mock/README.md

 ## TODO
-\- Support different mock JSON files being returned when web service contains variables in the path for bigger testing scope
+\- Support different mock JSON files being returned when web service contains variables in the path for bigger testing scope<br />
 \- Implement other HTTP methods